GregoryKogan/algo-vfi/README.md

 # algo-vfi

 Implementation of multiple optical flow estimation / video frame interpolation algorithms written in Rust

 <p align="center">
   <img src="https://github.com/GregoryKogan/GregoryKogan/blob/main/flow.gif" />
 <p/>

+*This is a research project code and is not intended for practical use.*

 MEPHI 2022